Evangelism for Non-Evangelists

 Evangelism, Done Properly, Is Good

 For many people, the word "evangelism" comes with a lot of negative connotations.
-Hear a little bit from Rev. Dr. Mark Teasdale about how his goal in his evangelism classes, including this one, is to show that evanglism, done properly, is good.
+Hear a little bit from Rev. Dr. Mark Teasdale about how his goal in his evangelism classes, including this one, is to show that evangelism, done properly, is good.

 Testimonials from Past Participants